 Purnululu National Park, Australia

-One of the highlights of any tour of the Kimberley, the 2400 square kilometre Purnululu National Park is home to the Bungle Bungle Range, the beehive-shaped structures of striped orange and grey sandstone that have become icons of Western Australia.
+One of the highlights of any tour of the Kimberley, the 2400 square kilometre Purnululu National Park is home to the Bungle Bungle Range, the beehive domes of striped orange and grey sandstone tower rock formation have become icons of Western Australia with world heritage value.

-The Kimberley region, spanning over 400, 000 square kilometres from Broome to Darwin, is one of the world’s last great untouched wildernesses, a stunning landscape of rock formations, river gorges, red dirt and looming mountains, virtually untouched by human hands.
+The Western Australia‘s Kimberley region Kimberley region, spanning over 400, 000 square kilometres from Broome to Darwin, is one of the world’s last great untouched wildernesses, a spectacular landscape of sculptured rocks, river gorges, red dirt and looming mountains, virtually untouched by human hands.
 Purnululu National Park is remote even within the Kimberley, making it one of the most isolated places on earth.

-The unique Bungle Bungle massif rises between 100 and 250 metres from the surrounding plains, 25 kilometres long and thirty kilometres wide.
-From the western side, it appears like a solid, vertical wall, broken in place by canyons, while from the east, it appears as a series of domes.
-Up close, the Bungle Bungles are a tangle of valleys and gorges, with the ground covered in streams, dense vegetation, and sun-bleached rocks.
+The unique Bungle Bungle sandstone massif rises between 100 and 250 metres from the surrounding plains, 25 kilometres long and thirty kilometres wide.
+From the western side, it appears like a solid, vertical wall, broken in place by slot canyons, while from the east, it appears as a series of sandstone domes.
+Up close, the Bungle Bungles are a tangle of valleys and gorges, with the ground covered in streams and creek bed, dense vegetation, and sun-bleached rocks.
 Palm trees line the valley, and grow out of crannies high in the rock.

-The Bungle Bungles are the result of a unique geological process.
-Around 400 million years ago, the east Kimberley was a mountain range, slowly eroded by streams carrying debris down into the Hardman Basin.
-Over the next 20 million years, the basin filled with sediment and the grains of sand developed a layer of quartz, binding them to one another to form sandstone.
-Much more recently – over the past 20 million years – water began to seep through the rock, dissolving the quartz and causing the sandstone to break up.
-Streams cut deep into the surface, forming the structures we see today.
-Though there is little quartz left, the grains remain locked together, enabling the rock to support itself on steep faces.
+The Bungle Bungle range are the result of a unique geological process.
+On a Bungle bungle guided tour you will learn that around 400 million years ago, the east Kimberley was a mountain range, slowly eroded by streams carrying debris down into the Hardman Basin.
+Over the next 20 million years, the basin filled with sediment and the grains of sand developed a layer of quartz, binding them to one another to form devonian sandstone.
+Much more recently – over the past 20 million years – water began to seep through the rock, dissolving the quartz and causing the sandstone layer to break up.
+Streams cut deep into the surface, forming the cone karst and sandstone tower structures we see today.
+Though there is little quartz left, the grains remain locked together, enabling the rock formation to support itself on steep faces.

 Cyanobacteria or blue-green algae – single-celled organisms that are among the oldest lifeforms on earth – have wrapped around the orange sandstone, producing the distinctive dark-grey stripes.
 They grow on layers of sandstone in which the clay content and porosity trap sufficient water.
 Several metres high, yet only a few millimetres thick, the cyanobacteria help to protect the ancient sandstone towers.
 Orange stripes are created where iron oxide has leaked to the surface.